DubileSagar/Trademarkia_semantic-cache-engine/README.md

 ## Design Decisions

-> *"Your design decisions and how you justify them matter as much as the code."*

 **Why `all-MiniLM-L6-v2`?**
 Purpose-built for semantic similarity.
 384 dims vs 768 (BERT) or 1536 (Ada) — smaller vectors mean faster dot-product comparisons inside the cache on every request.